grokpot/minesweeper/README.md

 # minesweeper
-play.minesweeper.hns.to - Minesweeper game deployed on Akash behind an HNS TLD
+[minesweeper](play.minesweeper.hns.to) - Minesweeper game deployed on Akash behind an HNS TLD